-Introducing Feldypedia: A Free Reference for Movement & Body Awareness
+Feldypedia: Free Movement & Body Awareness Guide

-We built a free, evidence-informed encyclopedia to help you understand your body — and what movement awareness can do for it
+We built a free, evidence-informed encyclopedia to help you understand your body, and what movement awareness can do for it

 That's why we built Feldypedia.